7h4nd5RG0d/Fast-Fourier-Transform-FFT-/README.md

 >>**Wow.
 Just look at the difference of time there, and this is just for a degree 5 resultant polynomial.
 Consider the case when we use it for Dilithium and Khyber where larger polynomials.
->>I guess that's why it wass the most ingenious algorithm of the last century**
+>>I guess that's why it was the most ingenious algorithm of the last century**